-- Policy CI 4.1 Rights and Responsibilities.
-Establish clear rights and responsibilities of applicants, decision-makers, staff, and other participants of planning projects, initiatives, and decision-making processes. - Policy CI 4.2 Adequate Funding.
-Provide adequate personnel and financial support for the Citizen Involvement Program through the City Budget and the Land Conservation and Development Department's (LCDC) maintenance grants, as funds are available.
+POLICY CI 4.1 Rights and Responsibilities.
+Establish clear rights and responsibilities of applicants, decision-makers, staff, and other participants of planning projects, initiatives, and decision-making processes.

+POLICY CI 4.2 Adequate Funding.
+Provide adequate personnel and financial support for the available.

+Citizen Involvement Program through the City Budget and the Land Conservation and Development Department's (LCDC) maintenance grants, as funds are

-- Policy CI 4.3 Program Evaluation.
+- POLICY CI 4.3 Program Evaluation.
 The Planning Commission will evaluate the effectiveness of the Citizen Involvement Program on an annual basis to help guide recommendations for program and policy improvements.
-The Committee for Citizen Involvement (CCI) will advise City staff regarding this evaluation. - Policy CI 4.4 Implementation.
+The Committee for Citizen Involvement (CCI) will advise City staff regarding this evaluation. - POLICY CI 4.4 Implementation.
 Once adopted, the policies stated above will be recognized as Monroe's Citizen Involvement Program.

-CHAPTER 2 Land Use Planning
+Land Use Planning